eriosta/analytics-tools/week1/README.md

 4. Choose `chinook.db`
 5. Open the Explorer view (Cmd/Ctrl + Shift + E)
 6. Right-click on `chinook.db` and select "New Query"

+More about storage classes and data types: https://www.sqlite.org/datatype3.html